 This is a no brainer and needs to be a skillset to be taken seriously.
 Too many applications are being developed without the required security measures.
 Now that many apps are either moving to the cloud, being containerized, or integrating with 3rd party services, it’s imperative that these apps are exhaustively and constantly tested for vulnerabilities.

-Technologies and strategies I am busy adopting for the near future
+go to link Technologies and strategies I am busy adopting for the near future

 Also informally termed as Internet 2.0, Blockchain will soon mature to the point where it will be used by many entities and it won’t just be for cryptocurrencies.
 A great example of this is Hyperledger Fabric.
 At Agilit-e we’re already busy with Blockchain strategies to provide various solutions to businesses and customers.
 More articles on this to follow.

 This one has me very excited.
 We already have clients investing in taking users out of capture forms and into a cognitive environment guided by AI bots.
 Formless UX will change the way business is done and will elevate the level of efficiency within line of business applications.
 Watch this space!!!